Share via

 Deploy agents

 You can deploy agents across the whole organization or for specific users or groups by using the same gestures and controls that work for any other app in the Microsoft 365 admin center.
-To do this, follow these steps:

-2. Select an agent from the list of Available apps.
+3. Select an agent from the list.

-3. Select Deploy.
+4. Select Deploy.

-4. Decide whether to deploy the agents for everyone or specific users or groups.
+5. Decide whether to deploy the agents for everyone or specific users or groups.

 Deploying an agent affects its availability and functionality in Copilot and in the other host products, such as Outlook, Teams, or Microsoft 365.